lsst-tstn/tstn-020/index.rst

 Changing the default configuration is a more involved endeavor because it entails making a change to the contents of the configuration repository.
 Because the repo is under version control, the appropriate steps must be taken.
-For this example let's assume we want to change the default in the ATAOS, which is found in the `ATAOS directory of the ts_config_attcs repo <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS>`__.
+For this example, let's assume we want to change the default in the ATAOS, which is found in the `ATAOS directory of the ts_config_attcs repo <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS>`__.

 #.
 Create a JIRA ticket in where the title/description note the change being made.